CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 </details>
 <br/>

-1.3 On the `Select name and location` screen, enter the Name `opsman` and select `RegionA01` as the datacenter
+1.3 On the `Select name and folder` screen, rename the Virtual machine name `opsman` and select `RegionA01` as the datacenter

 <details><summary>Screenshot 1.3</summary>
 <img src="Images/2018-10-21-17-09-11.png">
 </details>
 <br/>

-1.4 On the `Select a resource` screen, select the `pks-mgmt-1` resource pool
+1.4 On the `Select a compute resource` screen, select the `pks-mgmt-1` resource pool

 <details><summary>Screenshot 1.4</summary>
 <img src="Images/2018-10-21-17-12-16.png">
 </details>
 <br/>

-1.5 On the `Review details` screen, confitm the details and click `Next`
+1.5 On the `Review details` screen, confirm the details and click `Next`

 <details><summary>Screenshot 1.5</summary>
 <img src="Images/2018-10-21-17-13-13.png">
 </details>
 <br/>

-1.6 On the `Select Storage` screen, set `Thin Provision` as the virtual disk format and `RegionA01-ISCSI01-COMP01` as the datastore
+1.6 On the `Select storage` screen, set `Thin Provision` as the virtual disk format and `RegionA01-ISCSI01-COMP01` as the datastore

 <details><summary>Screenshot 1.6</summary>
 <img src="Images/2018-10-21-17-14-47.png">